 Important Travel Tips for Kedarnath Yatra

-Carry warm clothes & rain protection
+Carry sufficient warm clothes and rain gear

-Start trek early morning
+Start the trek early in the morning

-Stay hydrated
+Stay hydrated and avoid overexertion

-Follow local administration guidelines
+Follow local administration and weather advisories

 Kedarnath Yatra & Char Dham Connection